cloudmesh/classes/docs/source/projects.rst

 - deploy a Redis cluster
 - deploy a Mesos cluster
 - deploy a Hadoop cluster
+- deploy a docker swarm cluster

+Deployment projects must have EASY installation setup just as we demonstrated in the ubuntu image.

+A command to manage the deployment must be written using python docopts that than starts your deployment and allows management of it.
+You can than from within this command call whatever other framework you use to manage it.
+The docopts manual page should be designed first and discussed in the team for completeness.

+Using argparse and other python commandline interface environments is not allowed.

 Analytics Projects
 ------------------

-Analytics projects focus on data exporation.
+Analytics projects focus on data exploration.
 For this type of projects, you should focus on analysis of a dataset (see :doc:`datasets` for starting points).
 The key here is to take a dataset and extract some meaningful information from in using tools